How to Compare Two Strings (Text) in Excel (Formula)

 compare-non-case-sensitive-match

-You can see in the above example; in the first cell, you have “Excel,” and in the second cell, you have “EXCEL”.
+You can see in the above example that in the first cell, you have “Excel,” and in the second cell, you have “EXCEL”.
 Both values are the same; the only difference is the case.
-And in the result, we have TRUE.
+As a result, we have TRUE.
 As I said, this formula will not consider the case of the text while comparing.

 =text1 = text2